mastering-js/masteringjs.io/tutorials/express/express-json.md

 The [`app.use()`](/tutorials/express/app-use) function adds a new middleware to the app.
-Essentially, whenever a request hits your backend, the `app.use()` functions will trigger.
+Essentially, whenever a request hits your backend, Express will execute the functions you passed to `app.use()` in order.
-For example, if you wanted to print HTTP method and the URL of every request, you would do the following:
+For example, if you wanted to print the HTTP method and the URL of every request, you would do the following:

 ```javascript
 const app = require('express')();